benaug/SCR-N-Prior-Data-Augmentation/README.md

 https://link.springer.com/article/10.1007/s10651-013-0262-3

+10/29/25: I added a pdf describing this approach to the repo: N_prior_Data_Augmentation.pdf

 Both my approach and that of S&B assume that N ~ Poisson(lambda) and require a distribution for [\bm{z}|N] to explain how the N individuals are allocated to the indices of \bm{z}.
 S&B assume that the individuals truly in the population occupy indices 1,...,N and the "false" individuals occupy indices N+1,...,M. Further, due to the mechanics of their N/z update as specified in the BUGS code,